krushilnaik/with-prisma-mongodb-nextauth/README.md

 - [NextAuth](https://next-auth.js.org/)
 - [TypeScript](https://www.typescriptlang.org/)

 The Prisma adapter for NextAuth and all the essential types/schemas are pre-configured.
-The boilerplate for Google and GitHub login is also there, but you can obviously delete and add stuff as needed.
+The boilerplate for Google, Apple, and GitHub login is also there, but you can obviously delete and add stuff as needed.

 If you your project won't need authentication, just delete `pages/api/auth/*`, `pages/auth/*`, and `graphql/types/User.ts` then get rid of the User, Account, and Session models from `prisma/schema.prisma`.